groupdocs-editor/GroupDocs.Editor-Products/english/editor/net/_index.md

           ```
       # more_feature_loop
       - title: "Load & Extract External Resources"
         content: "GroupDocs.Editor for .NET API is capable of fetching the external resources attached to supported documents, such as images, fonts, CSS and more.
 The fetched resources can then be loaded, traversed, and saved separately from the resultant HTML document.
-This gives you a more easily managed output.‎"
+This gives you a more easily managed output."

       # more_feature_loop
       - title: "Apply Text Effects within Word Processing File Formats"